Osteopathic medicine in the United States: Osteopathic principles

 Contemporary osteopathic physicians practice evidence-based medicine, indistinguishable from their MD colleagues.

 Significance

 There are different opinions on the significance of these principles.
 Some note that the osteopathic medical philosophy is suggestive of a kind of social movement within the field of medicine, one that promotes a more patient-centered, holistic approach to medicine, and emphasizes the role of the primary care physician within the health care system.
 Others point out that there is nothing in the principles that would distinguish DO from MD training in any fundamental way.
-One study, published in The Journal of the American Osteopathic Association found a majority of MD medical school administrators and faculty saw nothing objectionable in the core principles listed above, and some endorse them generally as broad medical principles.
+One study, published in The Journal of the American Osteopathic Association, found that a majority of MD medical school administrators and faculty saw nothing objectionable in the core principles listed above, and some endorsed them generally as broad medical principles.